pytchlang/pytch-tutorials/ticket-vending-machine/tutorial.md

   with a display of how much change the customer is owed.

 * The `Money` clones should all disappear.

+Think about how you might make check whether the customer has given the machine enough money, and how you might make the above things happen, before reading on.

+## Compute amount of change needed

 One way to do this will be to use a new variable to store the amount of change needed.
 We'll declare this at the top of our program,